MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 ---
-title: Set up the Azure Active Directory B2C provider
+title: Set up the Azure AD B2C provider
 description: Learn how to set up the Azure Active Directory (Azure AD) B2C identity provider for use with sites you create with Microsoft Power Pages. ms.date: 5/30/2023 ms.topic: how-to